Paul Krugman: New economic geography

-It took an interval of eleven years, but ultimately Krugman's work on New Trade Theory (NTT) converged to what is usually called the "new economic geography" (NEG), which Krugman began to develop in a seminal 1991 paper, "Increasing Returns and Economic Geography", published in the Journal of Political Economy.
+Krugman's work on New Trade Theory (NTT) converged to what is often termed the "new economic geography" (NEG), which he began to develop in a seminal 1991 paper, "Increasing Returns and Economic Geography", published in the Journal of Political Economy.
 In Krugman's own words, the passage from NTT to NEG was "obvious in retrospect; but it certainly took me a while to see it. ...
 The only good news was that nobody else picked up that $100 bill lying on the sidewalk in the interim."
 This would become Krugman's most-cited academic paper: by early 2009, it had 857 citations, more than double his second-ranked paper.
 Krugman called the paper "the love of my life in academic work".

 The "home market effect" that Krugman discovered in NTT also features in NEG, which interprets agglomeration "as the outcome of the interaction of increasing returns, trade costs and factor price differences".
 If trade is largely shaped by economies of scale, as Krugman's trade theory argues, then those economic regions with most production will be more profitable and will therefore attract even more production.
 That is, NTT implies that instead of spreading out evenly around the world, production will tend to concentrate in a few countries, regions, or cities, which will become densely populated but will also have higher levels of income.